 Funchal Lido Promenade with the Clube Naval pool areas

-We recommend our comprehensive destination travel guides for the island of Madeira, www.madeira-web.com and www.madeira-live.com.
-These highly acclaimed Madeira tourism websites have videos and live webcams, all the things to do and places to see plus a wealth of other useful information, such as airport transfer services.
+We recommend our comprehensive destination travel guides for the island, www.madeira-web.com and www.madeira-live.com.
+These highly acclaimed tourism websites have videos and live webcams, all the things to do and places to see plus a wealth of other useful information, such as airport transfer services.

-So whatever your preference, we are sure you'll find what you are looking for in our wonderful island of Madeira!
+So whatever your preference, we are sure you'll find what you are looking for in our wonderful island!

 Pestana Promenade Hotel and the Funchal Lido Promenade